Unboxed-Software/solana-course/content/compressed-nfts.md

+---
-# Compressed NFTs
+title: Compressed NFTs

-# Lesson Objectives

-*By the end of this lesson, you will be able to:*
+objectives:
 - Create a compressed NFT collection using Metaplex’s Bubblegum program
 - Mint compressed NFTs using the Bubblegum TS SDK
 - Transfer compressed NFTs using the Bubblegum TS SDK
 - Read compressed NFT data using the Read API
+---

 # TL;DR